klameer/intellisolve.co.uk_3/README.md

 ---
 # Tools we use
 Mastery happens if you do something long enough.
-We have used these tools in different scenarios a number of times and would like to think that
+We have used these tools in different scenarios a number of times and would like to think that the experience that we have gained will be helpful to you.

 Years of using these tools means we have good conceptual knowledge and big picture thinking.
 Understanding how some tools are better used for some solutions rather than others.

 We specialise.
 Have used the same tools for many years and would like to think that that makes us think that we can give you the best advise and service among the best in the world.